danidiaz/dep-t-advice/README.md

 the `cr` constraint on the function results, and the `advise` function requires all the constraints to be "concrete" in order to apply the advice.

-## Advice should be added at the composition root
+## Advices should be applied at the composition root

 It's worth emphasizing that advices should be applied at the ["composition root"](https://stackoverflow.com/questions/6277771/what-is-a-composition-root-in-the-context-of-dependency-injection),